 Sit-in kayaks are easy to maneuver.
 But when water pools inside, it adds weight to the kayak.
 Thus, it makes it heavier and harder to paddle through the water.

 Scupper holes are purposely placed in these parts as a safety feature to prevent water from pooling in.
-Scupper holes allow water to pass in and out and the kayak drains efficiently.
+Scupper holes allow water to pass in and out, and the kayak drains efficiently.

 Contrary to scupper holes’ purpose, they block the water from entering the kayak.
-Scupper plugs are typically made of rubber or plastic.
+Kayak scupper plugs are typically made of rubber or plastic.

-The concept of scupper holes and scupper plugs are a bit confusing.
+The concept of scupper holes and scupper plugs is a bit confusing.
 Why do you need scupper plugs anyway?
 Scupper holes are designed as a safety feature of sit-on kayaks.
 Then, why do you need to seal the holes?

 So, let’s talk about the importance of scupper plugs.